andismith/graaff/README.md

 ## Getting Started

-Detailed information about getting started can be found on the Graaff website (coming soon).
+Detailed information about getting started can be found on the [Graaff website](http://andismith.github.io/graaff).

 To get started quickly: